MillerKnoll (NASDAQ:MLKN) Releases Q2 2023 Earnings Guidance

-MillerKnoll (NASDAQ:MLKN – Get Rating) issued an update on its second quarter 2023 earnings guidance on Monday morning.
-The company provided earnings per share (EPS) guidance of $0.39-$0.45 for the period, compared to the consensus estimate of $0.55.
+MillerKnoll (NASDAQ:MLKN – Get Rating) updated its second quarter 2023 earnings guidance on Monday.
+The company provided earnings per share guidance of $0.39-$0.45 for the period, compared to the consensus earnings per share estimate of $0.55.
 The company issued revenue guidance of $1.03 billion-$1.07 billion, compared to the consensus revenue estimate of $1.08 billion.

+Separately, Craig Hallum lowered shares of MillerKnoll from a buy rating to a hold rating and decreased their price target for the company from $50.00 to $20.00 in a research note on Thursday, September 29th.

 MillerKnoll Announces Dividend

-In other news, CEO Andrea Owen purchased 60,606 shares of the stock in a transaction that occurred on Monday, October 3rd.
-The shares were acquired at an average price of $16.88 per share, for a total transaction of $1,023,029.28.
-Following the acquisition, the chief executive officer now directly owns 100,468 shares in the company, valued at approximately $1,695,899.84.
-The acquisition was disclosed in a legal filing with the SEC, which is available through this hyperlink.
-Insiders own 1.81% of the company’s stock.
+In other news, CEO Andrea Owen bought 60,606 shares of MillerKnoll stock in a transaction dated Monday, October 3rd.
+The stock was purchased at an average price of $16.88 per share, for a total transaction of $1,023,029.28.
+Following the purchase, the chief executive officer now directly owns 100,468 shares in the company, valued at approximately $1,695,899.84.
+The transaction was disclosed in a legal filing with the SEC, which can be accessed through this link.
+Company insiders own 1.81% of the company’s stock.

 About MillerKnoll